- SEO polemicist;

 In 2013 this blog was shortlisted for Best Blog at the UK Search Awards, which I see as both a great source of pride and a humbling experience.

 I’m a regular speaker at digital conferences such as SAScon and ThinkVisibility, an associate lecturer for the University of Ulster’s Digital Media Communication programme, and I provide regular talks, trainings, and workshops on digital marketing, SEO, PPC, and Social Media for a variety of organisations and events.
-Previously I’ve also lectured on SEO and PPC for the Digital Marketing Institute.
+I also lecture on SEO and PPC for the Digital Marketing Institute.